laravel/vapor-docs/src/projects/domains.md

 ## Removing Vanity Domains

-If you no longer need a vanity domain attached to your environment, you may remove it with the `vanity-domain:delete <environment>` commmand:
+If you no longer want a vanity domain to be attached to your environment, you may remove it using the `vanity-domain:delete <environment>` commmand:

 ```shell
 vapor vanity-domain:delete production